yongning0310/tp/docs/UserGuide.md

 * `delete 2` removes the 2nd internship from the directory.

 <div markdown="block" class="alert alert-info">
 ℹ️ The index is taken from the position of the specified internship in the currently displayed internship list.
-This means that even if you have applied sorting or filtering to your list, the index is consistent with the internship's visible position on the screen.
+This means that even if you have applied sorting or filtering to your list, the index will always be consistent with the internship's visible position on the screen.
 </div>

 **Expected Output**: